bowmanjd/terminaltalk/slides/slides.md

 <!--

 For instance, shells.
-These are the command interpreters.
+A shell is simply a command interpreter.
 If you are starting out, I'd advise that you stick with Powershell on Windows, Bash on Linux, and Zsh on Mac.
 In other words, don't worry about it and use what is there.
 But you can certainly use any of those three on any operating system.
 Or you can be hip and use fish.
+Or something more interesting.

 -->